abjrcode/blog-madin/blog/content/ntlc/lexer/index.md

 ```

 \
-One final thing, you might be thinking: wait, where did we get our token types from? did we just make them up?
+One final thing, you might be thinking: wait, where did we get our token types from?
+Did we just make them up?

 \
 Actually, sort of.
 Remember, this is _our_ language and we get to define the rules, but, we won't get into those until the next article on [parsers](@/ntlc/parser.md).